ThreatCentral/elderberry/README.md

 # Overview

 The spring-taxii project provides a convenient way to connect to a TAXII server from within an Spring application.
-The key (and at the moment only) class it provides is the Taxii11Template.
+Both TAXII 1.0 and 1.1 protocols are supported.

-Taxii11Template is a convenient way to connect spring to a TAXII server.
-This template allows you to easily connect with a [TAXII 1.1](http://taxii.mitre.org) server.
-This template uses the [TAXII-java](https://github.com/TAXIIProject/java-taxii) project for its JAXB implementation of the XML messages.
+Taxii11Template is a convenient way to connect a spring application to a TAXII 1.1 server.
+This template allows you to easily connect with a [TAXII 1.1](http://taxii.mitre.org/specifications/version1.1) server.

+Taxii10Template is a convenient way to connect a spring application to a TAXII 1.0 server.
+This template allows you to easily connect with a [TAXII 1.0](http://taxii.mitre.org/specifications/version1.0) server.

+The spring-taxii library uses [TAXII-java](https://github.com/TAXIIProject/java-taxii) project for its JAXB implementation of the XML messages.

 # Setup your gradle project